Transport and removal of a passive tracer in porous media employing surface washing: Results and discussion

 Fig.~\ref{fig:washing_schematics}(a) illustrates the deposition of the tracer solution onto the wet porous surface and its initial rapid spreading across it.
 During the subsequent dwell period, $\tau$, the tracer diffuses into the porous plate, forming a concentration distribution similar to that shown in Fig.~\ref{fig:washing_schematics}(b) and (c).
-At the surface of the porous plate, the tracer is found in the voids between the top layer of glass beads indicated with a dark orange region (see Fig.~\ref{fig:washing_schematics}(b)).
-The tracer distribution within the porous medium is roughly axisymmetric.
-In Fig.~\ref{fig:washing_schematics}(d) and (e), the tracer surface layer comes in contact with the washing film almost at $t=\SI{0}{\second}$, after which it gets nearly instantaneously advected and carried downstream.
+At the surface of the porous plate, the tracer is found in the voids between the glass beads of the top layer indicated as dark orange region (see Fig.~\ref{fig:washing_schematics}(b)).
+The plan-view tracer distribution within the porous medium is roughly axisymmetric.
+In Fig.~\ref{fig:washing_schematics}(d) and (e), the tracer-rich surface layer comes in contact with the washing film almost at $t=\SI{0}{\second}$, after which it gets nearly instantaneously advected and carried downstream.
 We shall refer to this fast initial process as `surface flushing'.
-Dye streaks at the surface of the porous medium can be observed downstream of the contamination site (see Fig.~\ref{fig:washing_schematics}(e)).
-Once the top superficial layer of the tracer solution has been removed, the tracer that originally diffused deeper into the plate during $\tau$, begins to diffuse slowly towards the surface and into the washing film, forming a tracer-rich diffusive boundary layer in the flow, as illustrated in Fig.~\ref{fig:washing_schematics}(f).
+Dye streaks at the surface of the porous medium can be observed downstream of the deposition site (see Fig.~\ref{fig:washing_schematics}(e)).
+Once the top superficial layer of the tracer solution has been removed, the tracer that originally diffused deeper into the plate during $\tau$, begins to diffuse slowly back towards the surface and into the washing film, forming a tracer-rich diffusive boundary layer in the flow, as illustrated in Fig.~\ref{fig:washing_schematics}(f).
 Simultaneously, flow within the porous medium (Darcy-like flow \citep{Beavers1967}) induced by gravity advects the tracer patch downstream.
-As can be seen in Fig.~\ref{fig:washing_schematics}(g), streamwise elongation of the tracer patch happens due to dispersion, as the tracer is transported through the porous medium.
-However, deviations from a perfect ellipsis can be observed probably due to local inhomogeneities in the porous medium.
-Finally, the tracer reaches the end of the porous plate at time $t_b$, where it meets the glass boundary and starts getting advected out of the porous plate, as illustrated in Fig.~\ref{fig:washing_schematics}(h).
+As can be seen in Fig.~\ref{fig:washing_schematics}(g), streamwise elongation of the tracer patch occurs due to longitudinal hydrodynamic dispersion, as the tracer is transported through the porous medium.
+Deviations from a perfect ellipse are observed, probably due to local inhomogeneities in the porous medium.
+Finally, at time $t_b$, the tracer reaches the end of the porous plate, where it encounters the glass boundary and starts getting advected out of the porous plate by a surface-normal upward flow within it, as illustrated in Fig.~\ref{fig:washing_schematics}(h).
 In Fig.~\ref{fig:washing_schematics}(i), a long tail of tracer with reduced concentration can be seen upstream of the end of the porous plate.
-We expect that the flow near the end of the porous plate becomes more complex and two-dimensional due to the no flow boundary condition at the downstream glass boundary, in contrast with the nearly uni-directional flow across the depth of the porous medium, upstream of the end of the plate.
+We expect that the flow near the downstream glass boundary of the porous plate becomes more complex and two-dimensional due to the no flow boundary condition, in contrast with the nearly uni-directional flow across the depth of the porous medium, upstream and sufficiently far from the end of the plate.